romoloman/OCSInventory-Agent-Rework/README.md

 - Build the package using Inno Setup's build feature
 - The resulting installer will be created in `/setup/windows/` directory as ̀`OCSInventory-Agent-Setup/OCSInventory-Agent-Setup-{#AppVersion}`

-> *NOTE: Even if you're not planing to use the service, you'll have to build the service with a C# compiler.
+> *NOTE: Even if you're not planing to use the service, you'll have to build the service in release mode using Visual Studio 2022.
 Otherwise you can manually remove the service part in the inno setup install script.*

 #### 3. Installing the Windows agent non-interactively